Connect with us

 Stoke City: Players Rumoured to Be Incoming This Summer

 The summer transfer window is upon us.
-Even if every medium from Thai betting news sites to sports channels around the world is now filled with about the ongoing European – that's turning out to be filled with drama and surprises – we shouldn't forget that the squads of our favourite teams for at least half a season are also decided in the coming weeks.
+Even if every medium from Thai betting news sites to sports channels around the world is now filled with news about the ongoing European Championship – that’s turning out to be filled with drama and surprises – we shouldn’t forget that the squads of our favourite teams for at least half a season are also decided in the coming weeks.
 As such, there is a lot of speculation going on about which player goes where during the summer transfer window.
-Today, let's look at the players who are most strongly rumoured to join this year.
+Today, let’s look at the players who are most strongly rumoured to join Stoke City this year.

 Josh Windass

-Windass joined Sheffield last year after a brief loan spell from but he already appears to be on his way out of Hillsborough Stadium – and a Championship club.
-The player is linked with several teams already, including Stoke City, Middlesbrough, and Cardiff, with the late addition of City that has reportedly inquired about his availability.
+Windass joined Sheffield Wednesday last year after a brief loan spell from Wigan but he already appears to be on his way out of Hillsborough Stadium – and a Championship club.
+The player is linked with several teams already, including Stoke City, Middlesbrough, and Cardiff, with the late addition of Birmingham City that has reportedly inquired about his availability.

 Alistair McCann